praneeth200219/GI-Tract-Segmentation/README.md

 # GI-Tract-Segmentation
-This is the official implementation of our paper titled: Medical Image Segmentation using LeViT-UNet++: A Case Study on GI Tract Data.
+This is the official implementation of our paper titled: Medical Image Segmentation using LeViT-UNet++: A Case Study on GI Tract Data, submitted to review at the **2022 16th International Conference on Advanced Computing and Analytics (ACOMPA)**

 ## Authors:
 Praneeth Nemani, Satyanarayana Vollala